keyreallkeyrealenko/BI_2021_Python/README.md

-This repository is created for Python course **Bioinformatics Institute**
+This repository is created for Python course in **Bioinformatics Institute**